 Basically the code above is usually added to the entry script of the React application.
 As you can see, routes are configured using

-And how does it look like in the Angular 2 application?
-Please see the sample routing configuration:
+And what does it look like in the Angular 2 application?
+Please see this sample routing configuration:

 Well… Decorators again… We just add the

 RouteConfig decorator before the main application component.
 Here we can declare the path to recognise, and inform the router system which component should be displayed.

 But at what place will the component appear?
 In previous versions of Angular we had an attribute